Raymond J. Chambers: CoCoA system

 Chambers proposed in the 1960s a market-based system of continuously contemporary accounting (CoCoA); an alternative to the conventional, historic cost accounting method.
 At a time when historic cost accounting concentrated on accounting from an “earnings viewpoint”—especially after adjusting for periodic cost allocations by recourse to what is described as the matching principle—Chambers adopted a “balance sheet” viewpoint in the calculation of income.
 His system articulated definitions of asset, liability, revenue, expense, distributions, contributions, and focused on specifying the “property” of assets and liabilities to be measured, namely their current cash equivalent.
 It also prescribed that changes in the purchasing power of money should be recognized in the accounts.
 In this regard, Chambers anticipated what is now widely known as the conceptual framework of accounting and the real (in an economics sense) exit price form of the present system known as fair value accounting.

 Thesaurus of Accounting

-Interestingly, Chambers was a practicing archivist as evidenced by his roles as secretary and committee member of the N.S.W.
+Chambers was a practicing archivist as evidenced by his roles as secretary and committee member of the N.S.W.
 Division of the Business Archives of Australia from 1961–1969.
 His archivist tendencies resulted in the development of an extensive collection of correspondence, the Chambers Archive It presaged his An Accounting Thesaurus: Five Hundred Years of Accounting, which remains the only thesaurus of accounting.
 It has over 6,000 entries, Dewey-classified and cross-referenced.